MaxSaganyuk/weatherCLI/README.md

 ## _Structure_

+Two weather api implemented - OpenWeather and weatherapi

 To keep things simple - complex methods to store information are not used:

-Program uses 4 files to store and configure avalible weather apis
+Program uses 3 files to store and configure avalible weather apis

 - apiNames -- names of avalible apis
-- keys     -- keys for each api for
 - current  -- current id of an api
 - format   -- format of the request for each api